acerv/runltp-rs/README.md

     LTP runner made in Rust

     USAGE:
-        runltp-rs [OPTIONS] [SUBCOMMAND]
+        runltp-rs [SUBCOMMAND]

     FLAGS:
         -h, --help       Prints help information
         -V, --version    Prints version information

     SUBCOMMANDS:
-        help    Prints this message or the help of the given subcommand(s) list    List testing suites
+        help       Prints this message or the help of the given subcommand(s) install    Install LTP from scratch
+        list       List testing suites
         run        Execute user defined list of test suites (separate with ',')

 By changing the following evironment variables it's possibile to change the client behavior: